Namibia travel advice

 Demonstrations

-Demonstrations are rare and are concentrated in Windhoek.
-They can disrupt traffic and business.
+Demonstrations are rare and occur mostly in Windhoek.

 Even peaceful demonstrations can turn violent at any time.
 They can also lead to disruptions to traffic and public transportation.